 - QinetiQ - keeping today's military aircraft in the air

 - GE Aviation - cutting edge aircraft systems

 - Moog - aircraft control systems

 - Martin Baker - giving people the chance to sit in an ejector seat

-- British Airways - allowing visitors to discover how commercial air travel uses 21st century technology
+- British Airways - visitors can discover how commercial air travel uses

-- Raytheon - allowing visitors the chance to find out more about intelligence systems
+- Raytheon - visitors have the chance to find out more about intelligence systems

 - Air Cadet Organisation - exciting opportunities brought to students nationwide

 - Lockheed Martin Schools' Engineering Challenge - Saturday 15 July 2017 - local secondary schools put forward their young engineers to compete to make a working model in a day